shwezhu/shwezhu.github.io/content/post/database/mongodb/002-mongodb-in-action.md

 MongoDB stores its information in **documents** rather than **rows**.
 Where relational databases have **tables**, MongoDB has ***collections***.

-Every MongoDB document requires an _id, and if one isn’t present when the document is created, a special MongoDB ObjectID will be generated and added to the document at that time.
-You can set your own _id by setting it in the document you insert, the ObjectID is just MongoDB’s default.
+Every MongoDB document requires an `_id`, and if one isn’t present when the document is created, a special MongoDB ObjectID will be generated and added to the document at that time.
+You can set your own `_id` by setting it in the document you insert, the ObjectID is just MongoDB’s default.

 Indexes don’t come for free; they take up some space and can make your inserts slightly more expensive, but they are an essential tool for query optimization.